-There is a low percentage of patients with missing CMS-2728 Forms.
-Missing CMS-2728 was accounted for with a category for missingness in the model.
-As shown in Table 9 in section 2b.24, patients with missing CMS-2728 form have a lower odds of waitlisting compared to those without a missing CMS-2728 form (OR = 0.510; 95% CI = 0.490, 0.531).
+There is a low percentage of patients with missing CMS-2728.
+Missing CMS-2728 was accounted for with an indicator for missingness in the model that was adjusted for.
+As shown in Table 9 in section 2b.24, patients with missing CMS-2728 form have a lower odds of waitlisting compared to those without a missing CMS-2728 form (OR = 0.56; 95% CI = 0.54, 0.576).

 Note: This item is directed to measures that are risk-adjusted (with or without social risk factors) OR to measures with more than one set of specifications/instructions (e.g., one set of specifications for how to identify and compute the measure from medical record abstraction and a different set of specifications for claims or eCQMs).
-It does not apply to measures that use more than one source of data in one set of specifications (e.g., claims data to identify the denominator and medical record abstraction for the numerator).
+It does not apply to measures that use more than one source of data in one set of specifications/instructions (e.g., claims data to identify the denominator and medical record abstraction for the numerator).
 Comparability is not required when comparing performance scores with and without social risk factors in the risk adjustment model.
 However, if comparability is not demonstrated for measures with more than one set of specifications/instructions, the different specifications (e.g., for medical records vs. claims) should be submitted as separate measures.